rustwasm/rustwasm.github.io/_posts/2018-06-21-vision-for-rust-and-wasm.md

 <meta charset="utf-8" />

+Rust and WebAssembly can combine in *many* delightful ways.
+To consolidate our efforts and have the largest, most-positive impact we can, the Rust and WebAssembly domain working group is focusing on one vision:

 **Surgically inserting Rust compiled to WebAssembly should be the best choice for speeding up the most performance-sensitive JavaScript code paths.** Do *not* throw away your existing code base, because Rust [plays well with